-Today’s Transitions offers exclusive directories of local elderly caregiving facilities and retirement communities for you and your loved ones.
+Today’s Transitions offers exclusive directories of local caregiving communities, home health care, and retirement communities for you and your loved ones.

 Day care programs are for monitoring adults for safety reasons and/or those who need nursing care, treatments, incontinence care, and other health services.
 There are medical Adult Day Care facilities which must be licensed.
 Adult Day Care facilities that are social cannot provide nursing care.
 Some offer pickup and delivery.